Fruitvale, Oakland, California: Jingletown

 In 2003 a building boom began, with several local developers installing hundreds of market-rate condominiums, lofts and townhomes by the Estuary waterfront.
 The neighborhood remains home to many working artists who live and work in converted lofts.
 The neighborhood also used to be home to the Institute of Mosaic Art, and one can see many mosaics displayed on buildings sprinkled throughout the neighborhood.

 Economy

 Grupo TACA operates an Oakland-area TACA Satellite in Suite 130 at 3411 East 12th Street in Fruitvale Village.

-International Boulevard is a major thoroughfare that runs through Fruitvale and is locale to many restaurants and businesses.
+International Boulevard is a major thoroughfare that runs through Fruitvale and is home to many restaurants and businesses.
 It has been called a "model for development" without gentrification.

 Education

 Oakland Unified School District operates district public schools.

 In addition Oakland Charter Academy and Oakland Charter High School, which are member schools of Amethod Public Schools, are located in Fruitvale.

 Public transportation

 The Fruitvale BART station is located near the shopping district, at the corner of 33rd Avenue and East 12th Street.

 AC Transit bus lines servicing the district include the 1T, 14, 19, 20, 21, 39, 40, 51, 54, 62, 339 and O lines.